 Does your cat keep peeing on the bed?
-Lucy, my cat, is a member of our family and I’m not getting rid of her, so I’ve become somewhat of an expert on How to Stop a Cat From Peeing on the Bed and how to get the smell of cat urine out of sheets, pillows, blankets, clothes, etc.
+Lucy, my cat, is a member of our family and I’m not getting rid of her, so I’ve become somewhat of an expert on How to Stop a Cat From Peeing on the Bed and I’m sharing with you how to get the smell of cat urine out of sheets, pillows, blankets, clothes, etc. and how to prevent it from happening in the future!

 How to Stop a Cat From Peeing on the Bed